wolfworldwidedigital/mattermost/e2e-tests/cypress/README-Subpath.md

 In the `cypress.json` configuration file, the `baseURL` setting will need to be updated with the subpath URL of the first server, and the `secondServerURL` setting with the subpath URL of the second server.

 ### Running subpath tests on local machine
-Two mattermost servers running on the same machine must be served from different ports.
-To have the servers respond on the same URL and the same port under different subpaths, you will need to use a reverse proxy (nginx or apache) to proxy the same local url to both mattermost servers under different subpaths.
+Two Cusmato servers running on the same machine must be served from different ports.
+To have the servers respond on the same URL and the same port under different subpaths, you will need to use a reverse proxy (nginx or apache) to proxy the same local url to both Cusmato servers under different subpaths.

 #### Example set up using NGINX:

-You'll need to run two Mattermost servers.
+You'll need to run two Cusmato servers.

 1. Set the `SiteURL` and the listening port for the first server: